StephDigital/Fitware/README.md

 # Fitware

-This landing page uses HTML, CSS (grid, flex), Javascript, and jQuery.
-It is also compatible with mobile devices using media queries.
-The Simplelightbox library offers an excellent presentation of the images (water bottles).
-This landing page is a multipurpose landing page template created by Stephane Andre.
+This web page uses HTML, CSS (grid, flexbox) and Javascript.
+It is also compatible with mobiles with media queries.
+This homepage is a versatile homepage template created by Stephane Andre.

 ## Preview